This guide provides information on applying for and managing a US private loan as a new or continuing student.

 Changes affecting your loan

-- Other funding received: if you are provided with a financial award your COA will be adjusted accordingly.
-This may the change the amounts you are able to borrow.
+- Other funding received: if you are provided with a financial award, such as a scholarship or grant, your COA will be adjusted accordingly.
+This may change the amounts you are able to borrow.

 - Change of course: we will reassess your eligibility and amend your COA, which could change the amounts you are able to borrow.